Contents

 ֍ ֍ ֍ What is this Torah portion about?

-The Torah calls the day Yom HaKippurim (יוֹם הַכִּיפּוּרִים), and decrees a strict prohibition of work and fasting (“affliction of the soul”) on the tenth day of the seventh month, later known as Tishrei.
-The laws of Yom Kippur are commanded by God to Moses in three passages in the Torah:
+*The Torah calls the day Yom HaKippurim (יוֹם הַכִּיפּוּרִים) and decrees a strict prohibition of work and fasting (“affliction of the soul”) on the tenth day of the seventh month, later known as Tishrei.
+God commands the laws of Yom Kippur to Moses in three passages in the Torah: These passages are provided below.

-• Leviticus 16:1–34: Aaron may only enter the sanctuary by performing a complex sacrificial procedure, later known as the Yom Kippur Temple service.
-This service must be performed yearly on the date of Yom Kippur, while the people are to fast and not work on this date.
+- Leviticus 16:1–34: Aaron may only enter the sanctuary by performing a complex sacrificial procedure, later known as the Yom Kippur Temple service.
+This service must be performed yearly on the date of Yom Kippur, while the people are required to fast and not work on this date.

-• Numbers 29:7–11: The tenth day of Tishrei is a holy day; one must fast and not work.
+- Numbers 29:7–11: The tenth day of Tishrei is holy; one must fast and not work.
 The mussaf (additional) sacrifice for the day is specified.

 ֍ ֍ ֍ Where are we in our studies?

-Yom Kippur (/ˌjɒm kɪˈpʊər, ˌjɔːm ˈkɪpər, ˌjm-/; Hebrew: יוֹם כִּפּוּר, Yōm Kippūr, [ˈjom kiˈpuʁ], lit. ’Day of Atonement) is the holiest day in Judaism and Samaritanism.
+Yom Kippur (/ˌjɒm kɪˈpʊər, ˌjɔːm ˈkɪpər, ˌjoʊm-/; Hebrew: יוֹם כִּפּוּר, Yōm Kippūr, [ˈjom kiˈpuʁ], lit. ’Day of Atonement‘) is the holiest day in Judaism and Samaritanism.

 ֍ ֍ ֍ What is our study called?